-We tend not to attribute the different fast axis orientations between the crust and upper mantle to decoupling between crustal and mantle strains for the following reasons.
-First, as pointed out by Wang et al. [2008] and Fouch and Rondenay [2006], anisotropy may manifest in the crust and mantle in very different ways for the same stress geometry.
+We tend not to attribute the different fast-axis orientations between the crust and upper mantle to decoupling between crustal and mantle strains for several reasons.
+First, as pointed out by Wang et al. (2008) and Fouch & Rondenay (2006), anisotropy may manifest in the crust and mantle in very different ways for the same stress geometry.
 For example, crustal open cracks might align orthogonal to the direction of maximum extension, while in the mantle the fast direction of relatively dry olivine might align parallel to the maximum extension direction.
-Secondly, the possible existence of water or melt could make the interpretation more complicated [e.g., Kawakatsu et al., 2009; Holtzman et al., 2003].
-Moreover, as discussed in section 6.2.2 and by Xie et al. [2015], the Rayleigh wave fast azimuth and strike orientations of anisotropy are ambiguously related to one another if non-ellipticity of anisotropy is taken into account.
+Secondly, the possible existence of water or melt could make the interpretation more complicated (e.g. Holtzman et al. 2003; Kawakatsu et al. 2009).
+Moreover, as discussed in Section 6.2.2 and by Xie et al. (2015), the Rayleigh wave fast azimuth and strike orientations of anisotropy are ambiguously related to one another if non-ellipticity of anisotropy is allowed.
 Therefore, it is hazardous to draw conclusions on the coupling or decoupling of the crust and mantle deformation based on seismic anisotropy observations alone.
-However, Shen et al. [2005] argue that southeastern Tibet has a weak lower crust underlying a stronger, highly fragmented upper crust by analyzing GPS data.
+However, Shen et al. (2005) argue that southeastern Tibet has a weak lower crust underlying a stronger, highly fragmented upper crust by analysing GPS data.
 This could provide a possible mechanism to decouple the upper crust from the upper mantle.

 (3) The tilted hexagonally symmetric (THS) model that we produce is qualitatively similar to that inferred by some receiver function studies.
-For example, in central Tibet, Ozacar and Zandt [2004] used receiver functions to study the tilt of crustal anisotropy, and found that near-surface anisotropy has a steeply dipping fabric (~60°-80°), while mid-crustal anisotropy has a shallowly dipping fabric (~18°).
+For example, in central Tibet, Ozacar & Zandt (2004) used receiver functions to study the tilt of crustal anisotropy, and found that near-surface anisotropy has a steeply dipping fabric $(\sim 60^{\circ} - 80^{\circ})$, while mid-crustal anisotropy has a shallowly dipping fabric ($\sim 18^{\circ}$).
 This result qualitatively agrees with our findings across most of eastern Tibet.
-In addition, the strike angles of our THS model (and the fast directions of the short period Rayleigh waves) are parallel to the fast axis orientations revealed by the Moho Ps splitting near the eastern edge of the high plateau [e.g., Sun et al., 2015; Kong et al., 2016].
-Sun et al. [2015] further suggested that lower crustal flow may extrude upward into the upper crust along the steeply dipping strike faults under the Longmenshan area at the edge of the Sichuan Basin (Figure 9 in their paper), resulting in the surface uplift of the Longmenshan.
+In addition, the strike angles of our THS model (and the fast directions of the short-period Rayleigh waves) are parallel to the fast-axis orientations revealed by the Moho Ps splitting near the eastern edge of the high plateau (e.g. Sun et al. 2015b; Kong et al. 2016).
+Sun et al. (2015b) further suggested that lower crustal flow may extrude upward into the upper crust along the steeply dipping strike faults under the Longmenshan area at the edge of the Sichuan Basin (fig. 9 in their paper), resulting in the surface uplift of the Longmenshan.
 Our observation of a rapid change of dip angle of the THS system from subhorizontal to subvertical beneath the same area (Fig. 12c) is consistent with this suggestion.